ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/kdp.md

+# The Power of Behavioral Interviewing: Techniques for Assessing Candidates' Past Behavior and Predicting Future Performance

 # Introduction

 The Power of Behavioral Interviewing: Techniques for Assessing Candidates' Past Behavior and Predicting Future Performance is a book that provides practical guidance on how to conduct effective interviews that assess candidates' past behavior and predict future performance.
 In today's competitive job market, it's essential for companies to hire top talent that can drive business success.
 This book offers readers a proven approach to interviewing that helps identify the best candidates for the job.